epsil/epsil.github.io/gll/index.md

     results))
 ```

 We can implement an even simpler interface by exploiting the fact that Racket allows functions to have *optional arguments*.
 Thus, we can make the continuation argument optional!
-If the parser is invoked without a continuation, then the default is to use the continuation of `run-parser`{.scheme}.
+If the parser is invoked without a continuation, then the default is to use the continuation of `run-parser`.
 A wrapper for this interface can be defined as follows:

 ```scheme
 (define (make-parser parser)